-- (1) This Article applies where - (a) the Court has made a confiscation order by virtue of Article 9(4) in relation to a defendant who is an absconder; - (b) the defendant has ceased to be an absconder; and - (c) Article 26 does not apply. - (2) The Court may, on the application of the defendant, cancel the confiscation order if it is satisfied that - (a) there has been undue delay in continuing the proceedings in respect of which the power under Article 9(4) was exercised; or - (b) the Attorney General does not intend to proceed with the prosecution. - (3) Where the Court cancels a confiscation order under this Article it may, on the application of a person who held property which was realisable property, order compensation to be paid to the applicant if it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order. - (4) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case. - (5) Provision may be made by Rules of Court for - (a) the giving of notice of any application under this Article; and - (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (6) Compensation payable under this Article shall be paid out of the annual income of the States. - (7) Where the Court cancels a confiscation order under this Article, it may make such consequential or incidental order as it considers appropriate in connection with the cancellation.
+- (1) This Article applies where - (a) the Court has made a confiscation order or instrumentalities forfeiture order by virtue of Article 9(4) in relation to a defendant who is an absconder;

+- (b) the defendant has ceased to be an absconder; and - (c) Article 26 does not apply.83 - (2) The Court may, on the application of the defendant, cancel the confiscation order or instrumentalities forfeiture order if it is satisfied that - (a) there has been undue delay in continuing the proceedings in respect of which the power under Article 9(4) was exercised; or - (b) the Attorney General does not intend to proceed with the prosecution.84 - (3) Where the Court cancels a confiscation order or instrumentalities forfeiture order under this Article it may, on the application of a person who held property which was realisable property, order compensation to be paid to the applicant if it is satisfied that the applicant has suffered loss as a result of the making of the confiscation order or instrumentalities forfeiture order.85 - (4) The amount of compensation to be paid under this Article shall be such as the Court considers just in all the circumstances of the case. - (5) Provision may be made by Rules of Court for - (a) the giving of notice of any application under this Article; and - (b) any person appearing to the Court to be likely to be affected by any exercise of its powers under this Article to be given a reasonable opportunity to make representations to the Court. - (6) Compensation payable under this Article shall be paid out of the annual income of the States. - (7) Where the Court cancels a confiscation order or instrumentalities forfeiture order under this Article, it may make such consequential or incidental order as it considers appropriate in connection with the cancellation.86

-28 Variation of confiscation order, and compensation, where absconder returns
+28 Variation of confiscation order or instrumentalities forfeiture order, and compensation, where absconder returns87

-- (1) This Article applies where - (a) the Court has made a confiscation order by virtue of Article 9(4) in relation to a defendant who is an absconder; and - (b) the defendant has ceased to be an absconder. - (2) If the defendant alleges that - (a) the value of the defendant's benefit from any relevant criminal conduct in the period by reference to which the determination in question was made (the "original value"); or - (b) the amount that might have been realised at the time the confiscation order was made, was less than the amount ordered to be paid under the confiscation order, the defendant may apply to the Court for it to consider the defendant's evidence.
+- (1) This Article applies where - (a) the Court has made a confiscation order or instrumentalities forfeiture order by virtue of Article 9(4) in relation to a defendant who is an absconder; and - (b) the defendant has ceased to be an absconder.88 - (2) If the defendant alleges that - (a) the value of the defendant's benefit from any relevant criminal conduct in the period by reference to which the determination in question was made (the "original value"); - (b) the amount that might have been realised at the time the confiscation order or instrumentalities forfeiture order was made; or - (c) the value of property described under Article 28B(3), was less than the amount ordered to be paid under the confiscation order or instrumentalities forfeiture order, the defendant may apply to the Court for it to consider the defendant's evidence.89